-There are lots of reasons to record your screen: you might be making a Let's Play video for YouTube, composing a software tutorial, or preparing a presentation for work.
+There are lots of reasons to record your screen, whether you're using a Windows PC, a Mac, a phone or a tablet – you might be making a video for YouTube, composing a software tutorial, or preparing a presentation for work.

-You might start by reaching for a free screen recorder, and there are some excellent options around, but you might not realise that Windows already has its own build-in recording tool, hidden away in the pre-installed Xbox app.
+You might start by reaching for a free screen recorder, and there are some excellent options around, but you might not realize that Windows already has its own built-in recording tool, hidden away in the pre-installed Xbox app.